Kimserey/BlogArchive/y.md

  4. When access token expires, requests POST `/auth/refresh` giving refresh token
  5. Server validates refresh token and fetch last updated user principal and returns latest user principals in a new set of access token and refresh token

-We can see from 4-5 that we will need a refresh token if the access token expires.
+We can see from 4-5 that we will need a refresh token when the access token expires.

 __Why do we need a refresh token?__